Have a question? We’re here to help.

 The business must be registered and authorized to conduct business in Louisiana and maintain an office in Louisiana to participate in LED SSBCI Programs.
 Any loan transaction made to a small business outside of Louisiana must first be evaluated and reviewed by LED.

-• What is a CDFI Investment Area?
-Caret Down
+What is a CDFI Investment Area?

 According to the U.S. Treasury SSBCI Guidance, a CDFI Investment Area is defined as a geographic unit (or contiguous geographic units), such as a census tract, located within the United States, that meets at least one of the following criteria: